Art and Science

 The Listener

-Working with Ms. Heather Spence, marine biologist, Dr. Patricia Gray, Director of the BioMusic International Research at the University of North Carolina-Greensboro and Colegio Ecab A.C, The Listener portrays a lone figure that is assembled entirely from casts of human ears molded during a workshop of local Cancun students aged 8-12.
+Working with marine biologist Ms. Heather Spence of Ocean World of Sound, Michelle’s Earth Foundation, Colegio Ecab A.C., and Proyecto Domino, The Listener portrays a lone figure created entirely from casts of human ears molded during a workshop of local Cancun students aged 8-12.
 The sculpture, located at Museo Subacuático de Arte (MUSA) within the National Marine Park of Cancun, is fitted with a revolutionary NOAA-designed hydrophone, which is continually recording sounds from the reef environment and storing the data to an internal water resistant hard drive.

 Although the marine environment is often referred to as the silent world, it is actually reverberating with a myriad of noises from crustaceans clicking, fish feeding, waves breaking to boats passing overhead.
 Sound also travels approximately four times faster in water than in air.
 This bioacoustic research method of non-invasive Passive Acoustic Monitoring (PAM) will monitor some of complex sound activities taking place underwater and will advance our understanding of acoustic relationships while informing the science of conservation management.
 Click here for a sample recording from The Listener.